 The standard homeowner’s insurance policy does not include coverage in the case of an earthquake.
-There is no way to accurately predict when and where an earthquake might occur, so it is important as a property owner/renter to be proactive with an action plan as well as an earthquake insurance policy.
+There is no way to accurately predict when and where an earthquake might occur, so it is important as a property owner/renter to be proactive with an action plan and earthquake coverage.
 The separate endorsement of earthquake insurance can either be supplemented onto your homeowner/renter insurance policy or purchased in the form of a stand-alone policy.

 The U.S. Geological Survey reveals that 75 million Americans in 39 states are at significant risk from earthquakes.
 According to the U.S. Geological Survey, from the years 2002 to 2012, there were earthquakes of 4.0 magnitudes or greater documented in 23 U.S. states.

-When it comes to such a state of emergency such as an earthquake, there can be a number of uncertainties and questions.
-The safety of you and your family is of the upmost priority and there can be instances in which authorities may mandate an evacuation for your area.
-If you do have an earthquake insurance policy, you are covered for out of home expenses, reasonably including food and lodging for two weeks following the event of evacuation.
+In a state of emergency, there can be a number of uncertainties and questions.
+Your safety and your family’s safety are of the utmost priority, and authorities may mandate an evacuation for your area.
+If you have an earthquake insurance policy, you should be covered for out-of-home expenses, including food and lodging for two weeks following the event of an evacuation.
 Keeping proper documentation of these expenses is imperative.
-This coverage is generally not available if you do not have earthquake insurance coverage.
+These benefits are generally not available if you do not have earthquake insurance coverage.

-If you unfortunately do not have earthquake insurance coverage, it is still highly advised that you report the claim to your insurance provider.
-While some damage can be as a direct result of the earthquake, there is possibility that some peril can be accounted for by other natural disasters that you are in fact covered for, such as flood or fire.
-Inspection on behalf of an adjuster will reveal exact cause of damage.
+If you do not have earthquake coverage, it is still highly advised that you report the claim to your insurance provider.
+It is possible some peril can be accounted for by other such as flood or fire.
+Inspection on behalf of an adjuster will reveal the cause of damage.